keu/docs/astro/api-keys.md

 A Deployment API key has the following properties:

 - It can deploy code to Astro (customizable permissions coming soon).
-- Its key ID and secret are valid indefinitely and can be used to fetch a short-lived access token that assumes the permissions of the Deployment API key.
-This access token is required by the Astro API to complete the deploy code process.
-For more information on using this token, read [Refresh Access Token](api-keys#refresh-access-token).
+- Its key ID and secret are valid indefinitely and can be used to access Deployments without additional authentication.
 - It is deleted permanently if its corresponding Deployment is deleted.

 This guide provides steps for creating and deleting Deployment API keys.